wiremock/wiremock.org/_site/docs/record-playback-legacy.md

 ---
 description: >
-    Create stub mappings by recording them while you send requests.
-    This can be used to quickly capture a collection of responses from a real service then use them offline in your tests.
+    Quickly capture stub mappings and response body content using WireMock's record and playback.
 ---

 # Record and Playback (Legacy)

-**WireMock has the ability to create stub mappings by recording them while you send requests.
-This can be used to quickly capture a collection of responses from a real service then use them offline in your tests.**
+You can quickly capture a collection of stub mappings and response body content using WireMock's record and playback.

 ## Recording

-Recording is done by starting the standalone runner like this:
+To start recording, start the standalone runner as in the following:

 ```bash
 $ java -jar wiremock-standalone-{{ versions.wiremock_version }}.jar --proxy-all="http://search.twitter.com" --record-mappings --verbose
 ```

-Once it's started you send requests to it as if it was the remote
+Once it's started, send requests to it as if it was the remote
 service:

 ```bash